Pinstack/meshic_final/Meshic_Final/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-- Initial project scaffolding and memory bank creation
-- Preparing for database schema and Alembic setup
+- Database, PostGIS, and Alembic setup complete
+- Schema and migrations are robust and in sync
+- Ready to implement pipeline stages and CLI

 ## Recent Changes
-- Created projectbrief.md, productContext.md, systemPatterns.md, techContext.md in memory-bank
+- Database and PostGIS upgraded and configured
+- Alembic async/sync config resolved for migrations
+- Initial schema migration applied successfully

 ## Next Steps
-- Complete memory bank with progress.md
+- Implement pipeline stages (discovery, ingestion, stitching, H3 indexing, enrichment)
-- Scaffold project directory and Poetry environment
+- Scaffold Typer CLI
-- Set up pre-commit and code quality tools
-- Begin database schema/model definition
+- Begin TDD for each stage

 ## Active Decisions
-- Strict modularity and idempotency for all pipeline stages
-- Use SQLAlchemy Core, not ORM, for all DB models
+- Use sync engine for Alembic, async for app
-- All state tracked in DB, not in files
+- Exclude PostGIS system tables from migrations
+- Use unique spatial index names to avoid conflicts